 Through Springsteen's fevered, fertile lyrics and gritty guitarwork, especially as he ascended in the '70s with albums like Greetings from Asbury Park, N.J. or Born To Run, the quotidian struggles of disenfranchised and dispossessed youth were dramatically vaulted into the American rock mainstream.
 His songs, shifting between the rasping, aching epic "Thunder Road" or the brassy hustle of "Rosalita (Come Out Tonight)," commanded the radio in ways that dramatically differed from Bob Dylan's thorny reflections, Marvin Gaye's inner city blues, the nonchalent cheek of British Invasion bands, or the earnest, sun-dappled songwriters of Laurel Canyon.
 Springsteen's characters were unemployed romantics, boardwalk dreamers, disconsolate losers, and restless, skinny kids in beat-up cars, yearning for something far beyond the dead end of the Jersey shore.

 His songs were vividly colored by his extended family of collaborators too, the E Street Band, the members of which became an inseparable part of Springsteen's folklore and his luminous (and very long) live shows.
-In fact, it's fair to say that you just can't understand Springsteen unless you've seen him live and experienced his acolytes' bellow of "Bruuuuuuuce" whenever he saunters onstage, as he's doing now on The River Tour.
+In fact, it's fair to say that you just can't understand Springsteen unless you've seen him live and experienced his acolytes' bellow of "Bruuuuuuuce" whenever he saunters onstage.

 More than 46 years since the release of his debut album, Springsteen's surname is as American an export as apple pie, "Hamilton," baseball caps and worn blue jeans.
 But it's Springsteen's thoughtful consideration of the inequities of this country—and his deep and loyal belief in its infinite potential and promise too—that is most affecting: just last week he cancelled a show in North Carolina in a mighty stroke of protest against what he, and many others, viewed as an unjust state law.